ranindi7/fed_hackathon_03/PROJECT_DOCUMENTATION.md

 ## Project Overview

-[Provide a brief summary of the project, including the theme and objectives.]
+Making a simple guessing game where the user tries to guess a randomly generated number.

 ## Team Members:

--   Name 1
+-   Ranindi Gunasekera
 -   Name 2
 -   Name 3